MSiddharthReddy/CMPE202-TermProject/README.md

 This is a team ReadMe file which contains the details about the team members Responsibilities.

 M. Siddharth Reddy:
-                  - XP Value:
+                  - XP Value: Communication
-                  - Pattern:
+                  - Pattern: State Pattern
 Jayesh Dusseja:
                   - XP Value:
                   - Pattern: